DIY Abstract Art – Quick and Customized Modern Artwork

-TIP: We’d recommend, after doing this project, starting with your middle color, spraying ever so slightly wider (or, toward the ends) than what you want to actually end up with.
+TIP: We’d recommend, after doing this DIY abstract art project, starting with your middle color, spraying ever so slightly wider (or, toward the ends) than what you want to actually end up with.
 Then work in from the ends with the other colors.
 It’s very important to use as little paint as possible while still getting the color coverage you’re after; your white string lines will be grateful.

 Don’t forget to spray the canvas ends as you go!
 Let dry thoroughly.

 After carefully removing the string from your piece, lightly spray the entire canvas with a matte finish spray.
 This helps the art piece to look less like a glossy, glaring spray paint job and more like a piece of real art.

-Step 8: Let Matte Finish dry, then hang art.
+Step 8: Let Matte Finish dry, then hang art

 That was easy, wasn’t it?